- 2021 NSIC Coach of the Year

-Brent Bolte enters his 18th season on the Bemidji State coaching staff and was named head coach in July 2017 after 14 as a full-time assistant coach.
+Brent Bolte enters his 21st season on the Bemidji State coaching staff in 2021 and was named head coach in July 2017 after 14 as a full-time assistant coach.
 Three seasons after his initial start with BSU in 2000, Bolte received a promotion to full-time assistant coach in August 2003.
-He was named Co-Defensive Coordinator in 2005 and since has helped mastermind one of the best defenses in the nation.
+He was named Co-Defensive Coordinator in 2004 and since has helped mastermind one of the best defenses in the nation.

-The Gang Green defense has been a regular in the NCAA rankings since Bolte began his coordinator duties.
+The Gang Green defense has been a regular in the NCAA rankings since Bolte began his coordinator duties at BSU, which continued into his time as head coach.
 The team has finished in the top seven nationally in rush defense three times, including leading the country in 2006, and top-20 five times.
-In the last eight seasons, the Beavers have finished in the top 20 in total defense on four occasions: 2006 (16th), 2009 (14th), 2010 (18th) and 2012 (15th).
+In the last 13 seasons, the Beavers have finished in the top 20 in total defense on four occasions: 2006 (16th), 2009 (14th), 2010 (18th), and 2012 (15th).
 The 2011 version of the Gang Green defense held its opponents to 16.0 points per game to rank No. 3 in the nation.

 Bolte helped mold the careers of players like Andrew Eagan, a two-time All-NSIC performer and Zach Christ, a 2006 all-conference and all-region selection and 2007 All-NSIC pick who finished his career ranked eighth on the BSU assisted tackles list with 168.
 In 2002, Bolte’s first year coaching linebackers, he helped continue BSU’s tradition of strong play at the linebacker position.
 Jon Aamot was named All-NSIC Second Team, Second-Team All-Region by Daktronics, Inc. and Third-Team All-Region by Don Hansen’s Gazette.
 Aamot again earned all-conference honors in 2003 and finished as BSU’s career leader in solo tackles (157) and finished second in total tackles (362).